 - The interdisciplinary component of the major is:

 - Completion of an independent study project that has been approved by both departments.

 - A major must have an advisor in each department.

-The Applied Calculus I, II sequence does not prepare students for more advanced courses in mathematics but does help prepare students for advanced work in the social and life sciences.
+The Applied Calculus I, II sequence is designed to introduce students to the mathematics used in the social and life sciences.
 This sequence demands less technical proficiency than does the Calculus I, II, III sequence.
 Good performance in high school mathematics through the junior year should be adequate preparation.